Skip to content

 The DNS propagation time can vary so you might need to wait a few minutes before your HostedCluster becomes healthy.

-At this point, you should be able to access the OpenShift console by navigating to https://console-openshift-console.apps.<cluster-name>.<base-domain> in your browser.
+Once the HostedCluster is healthy, you should be able to access the OpenShift console by navigating to https://console-openshift-console.apps.<cluster-name>.<base-domain> in your browser.

 To get the kubeadmin password, you can run this command: